Prem-minister/testPortfolio-sass/README.md

 # testPortfolio-sass
-A portfolio website using sass
+A template design for portfolio website using sass